aiskunks/Automodeler/README.md

 This step asks for a target and confirms the data types from  Data_Preprocessor.py it the:

-Input: data & previous stats (Data_Preprocessor.json)
+*_Input: data & previous stats (Data_Preprocessor.json)
-Output: Cleaned data and & stats
+Output: Cleaned data and & stats related to the differences between the orginal and cleaned data. determines and visualizes important features.
+_*

 a.
 Imputes missing values using KNN and MICE